Wrongful Conception Damages Calculator

 Disclaimer: This calculator and explanation are for general informational and educational purposes only.
 They are not legal or medical advice, do not predict case outcomes, and do not create an attorney-client or doctor-patient relationship.
 Always consult a qualified professional about your specific situation.

-It helps you estimate a simplified total of direct economic damages by adding pregnancy and medical costs to lost income and related out-of-pocket expenses.
-It is best used as an organizing tool, not as a case valuation engine.
+It helps you estimate a simplified total of direct economic damages that are commonly discussed in a wrongful conception claim, such as pregnancy and medical costs, lost income, and related out-of-pocket expenses.
+It is best used as a bookkeeping aid, not as a prediction of liability or payout.

 Why are there only two inputs?